k1LoW/runn/README.md

-# runbk
+# runn

-`runbk` is a tool for running operations following a scenario.
+`runn` is a tool for running operations following a scenario.

-Key features of `runbk` are:
+Key features of `runn` are:

 - **As a tool for scenario testing.**
 - **As a test helper for the Go language.**